Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Abstract

 \section{Abstract}

 This paper establishes bounds on the performance of empirical risk minimization for large-dimensional linear regression.
 We generalize existing results by allowing the data to be dependent and heavy-tailed.
 The analysis covers both the cases of identically and heterogeneously distributed observations.
-Our analysis is nonparametric in the sense that the relationship between the regressand and the regressors is assumed to be unknown.
+Our analysis is nonparametric in the sense that the relationship between the regressand and the regressors is not specified.
 The main results of this paper show that the empirical risk minimizer achieves the optimal performance (up to a logarithmic factor) in a dependent data setting.

 { \textbf{Keywords:} empirical risk minimization, linear regression, time series, oracle inequality}

 { \textbf{JEL:} C13, C14, C22, C55}

 \symbolfootnote[0]{\\